JuliaDataScience/JuliaDataScience/contents/dataframes_overview.md

 Here, the dots mean that this could be a very long table and we only show a few rows.
 While doing research, questions on this data start to arise.
+For large tables, computers would be able to answer these kinds of questions much quicker than you could do it by hand.
 Examples of, so called _queries_, for this data could be:

 - Which show did I give the highest rating?
 - Which shows are made in America?
 - Which shows where in the same country?

-For large tables, computers would be able to answer these kinds of questions much quicker than you could do it by hand.
-But, as a researcher, the real science often starts with having multiple tables.
+But, as a researcher, the real science often starts with having multiple tables or data sources.
 For example, if we also have the table containing the ratings given by someone else (@tbl:ratings),

 ```jl